peterhinch/micropython_ir/TRANSMITTER.md

 available on the ESP32 `RMT` object, so any alternative circuit must illuminate the LED if the pin state is high.

+## 1.3 RP2 Wiring

+There is no `active_high` option so the circuit  must illuminate the LED if the pin state is high, as per the above drivers.
+Test programs use pin 17, but this can be reassigned.

 # 2. Dependencies and installation

 ## 2.1 Dependencies